srMarquinho/ultimate-dividend-portfolio/README.md

 # Ultimate Dividend Portfolio Spreadsheet
 :moneybag: Ultimately an essential - powerful  - easy to use - dividend portfolio sheet. :moneybag:

+## :beginner: Features

+1. It's extremely easy to use and easy for the eyes (or at least intended to).
+Add your transactions and :boom:

+1. **Wish List**
+    - Add the ticker and the value you wish to sell or buy and track if your wish came true with detailed information.

+1. **Portfolio - Portfolio Summary - Sectors Summary**
+    - All the information you need about all stocks in your portfolio.

+1.  **Transactions - Transactions Summary**
+    - This is where the magic lives.
+Add your transaction and track your actions.
+    - Find by date range or stock.

+1. **Dividend Income - Dividend Income Summary**
+    - Add the dividends you've received and track them in the summary.
+    - Find by date range, stock or type.
+    - Great for tracking dividend growth.

 ## :beginner: Getting a copy

 1. Make a copy of the spreadsheet.